 Next, identify the place where you want to buy a house and relocate.
 Yes, it’s important to know the local town or city where you should go, but consider the exact location of the property as well.

 For example, find a property in locations near vital establishments.
-This include schools, hospitals, government offices, department stores and even restaurants among others.
+This includes schools, hospitals, government offices, department stores, and even restaurants among others.
 Of course, there should be reliable transportation lines nearby.

 Consider the Neighborhood and Community